clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 04-uvmapping.md

 - edit mode -> select all (A) -> unwrap menu (u) -> unwrap
 - NO SEAMS? -> edge mode -> alt left click edge -> right click -> mark seam
 - barrel texture -> can drag directly from file explorer onto shader editor viewport (one at a time)

+## 57 lots of barrels
+- technique to reuse texture... just rotate the 3d object to expose different part of uv map
+- each unique texture needs a material
+- NOTE: when uv's go outside the bounds of the texture, it just repeats itself (ie. the UV shape can be larger than the texture)
+- 3d viewport -> if you edgeslide (g + g -> instead of grab (g)) it alows you to move the UV texture AND the edge on 3d object

+#### Clamping / edge slide (C)
+- EDGE SLIDE -> can be used to change shape of 3d object without changing shape of UVs (G -> G)
+- edit mode: edge slide options: clamp (c) DEFAULT IS on (restricts to shape of 3d object) C -> turns it off